 - Another strategy, “3,2,1” asks students to create a note-taking scaffold they will fill in as they read.
 For instance: 3 things that stand out to you in the text, 2 things the text reminds you of, and 1 thing you don’t understand. [ii]

-Students will use these strategies to organize and distill their understanding.
+Students will use these strategies from the SERP Institute after reading to organize and distill their understanding.

 - One idea is to have students return to the Anticipation Guide and add a new column where they re-answer the True and False statements, citing evidence from the text.